agalue/opennms-drift-kubernetes/README.gce.md

 ;; MSG SIZE  rcvd: 136
 ```

-> **WARNING**: Please use your own Domain, meaning that every time the domain `aws.agalue.net` is used, replace it with yours.
+> **WARNING**: Please use your own Domain, meaning that every time the domain `aws.agalue.net` is mentioned or used, replace it with your own.

 ## Cluster Creation

 Create the Kubernetes Cluster

+> **WARNING**: Make sure you have enough quota on your Google Cloud account to create all the resources.
+Without alterations, this deployment requires `CPUS_ALL_REGIONS=40`.
+Be aware that trial accounts cannot request quota changes.
+A reduced version is available in order to test the deployment.

+With enough quota:

 ```bash
 gcloud container clusters create opennms \